Battle of Mogadishu (1993): Rangers return in 2013

-Super 61 returns to US
+Super 61 returns to the US

-In August 2013, remains of Super 61, consisting of the mostly intact main rotor and parts of the nose section, were extracted from the crash site and returned to the United States due to the efforts of David Snelson and Alisha Ryu, and are on display at the Airborne & Special Operations Museum at Fort Bragg, Fayetteville, North Carolina.
+In August 2013, remains of Super 61, consisting of the mostly intact main rotor and parts of the nose section, were extracted from the crash site and returned to the United States through the efforts of David Snelson and Alisha Ryu.
+They are on display at the Airborne & Special Operations Museum at Fort Bragg, Fayetteville, North Carolina.
 The exhibit features immersive dioramas and artifacts from the battle including the wreckage of Super 61, the first Black Hawk helicopter shot down during the battle, and Super 64.

-As of October 2018, a fully restored Super 68 is on display at the Army Aviation Museum in Fort Rucker, Alabama.
+As of October 2018, a fully restored Super 68 is on display at the Army Aviation Museum in Fort Novosel, Alabama.